Next to Ronald Reagan, no single person has achieved more to advance the cause of American conservatism than Paul Weyrich.

 … And none of it would have happened without Paul Weyrich.
 Now it’s time to honor him.

-As a congressional staffer, Paul watched the powerful liberal coalition of academics, think tank analysts, members of Congress, White House aides, interest-group officials, and journalists running America and wondered: "Why can't we put together an operation like that?"
+As a congressional staffer, Paul watched the powerful leftist coalition of academics, think tank analysts, members of Congress, White House aides, interest-group officials, and journalists running America and wondered: “Why can’t we put together an operation like that?”

 Paul Weyrich had been inspired by Barry Goldwater’s principled run for the presidency in 1964.
 Paul called himself a movement conservative.